Boxenite/Project-Files/README.md

 * code syncing between multiple devices
 * store code locally or on your development server (hello enterprise - give me your money)
 * Easily share your development
+* Add-on Services
+  * DB Proxy - easily control what databases and queries are allowed by your development servers
+  * CI for all development servers
+  * Slack, of course.

+Problem: Configuration work is a hassle and small differences create large problems.
+Sharing configuration takes work that should be already built into your minimal workflow.
 Why can't I pull any repo and start working on it immediately without having to configure my machine?
 I could use things like vagrant, but why isn't this shit just happening automagically?
 The sharing mechanism needs to already do the dirty work and live natively inside my workflow